 The best time for beach holidays or scuba-diving will depend on which part of Malaysia you intend to visit.
-The country is affected by the south-west monsoon from May to September and the north-east monsoon from November to March, and different parts of the country have their dry and wet seasons at different times of year.
+The country is affected by the south-west monsoon from May to September and the north-east monsoon from November to March, and different parts of the country have their dry and wet seasons at different times of the year.

 On the west coast, the wettest months are May to October, while on the east coast, the

 wettest months are September to December.
 Kuala Lumpur is wettest from March to April and September to November, while Malaysian Borneo sees its heaviest rainfall between November and February.
-The best time to visit for dry weather is June and July on the east coast, January and February on the west coast, April in Sabah and June to July in Sarawak.
+The best time to visit for dry weather in June and July on the east coast, January and February on the west coast, April in Sabah and June to July in Sarawak.

 Here is a link to a site with average climatic conditions for Malaysia

 - Kuala Lumpur averages

 - Kota Kinabalu, Sabah, Malaysian Borneo averages

 WHAT TO WEAR

 Lightweight, loose-fitting clothes are sensible at any time of year.
 To avoid offending local sensibilities, female travellers should wear clothes that cover the legs and upper arms.
 Note that shorts are rarely worn by adults, except at the beach.
 Full-length trousers will create a better impression.
 Because of the rainfall patterns and the vagaries of Malaysia weather, always carry an umbrella.